-Even when she was in her 70s, Grace Hopper had a better grasp of how computers would change our lives than most people did.
+But even in her 70s, Grace Hopper had a better grasp of how computers would change our lives than most younger people did.

-Ironically, she is widely credited for something she did not do: Pull a moth out of an early computer and coin the expression ‘computer bug.’
+Ironically, she gets credit for something she did not do: Pull a moth out of an early computer and coin the expression “computer bug.”

 Becoming Grace Hopper